Home » Water Softening » Water Softener Guides » Water Softener Pros and Cons (Benefits): Do I Need One?

 Why Do I Need a Water Softener?

 The decision to use a water softener is a personal choice that ultimately depends on your water hardness level.
-If the water is moderate – very hard (61 – >180 mg/L), then you might need a water softener to remove the hard water minerals.
-Otherwise, if the water is soft (0 – 60 mg/L), then you may not need to get one.
-Soft water is safe to use.
+If the water is moderate to very hard (61 – >180 mg/L), then you might need a water softener to remove the hard water minerals.
+Otherwise, if the water is soft (0 – 60 mg/L), it’s really not necessary.

-Alongside conducting a water test, here are other common ways to also tell if you have hard water:
+Besides conducting tests, there are other common ways to tell if you have hard water:

 The Advantages of Water Softener (Pros)

-Here are the top 5 water softener benefits:
+Here are the top 5 benefits of using a water softener:

-• It makes the skin look bright and healthy
+• It helps the skin look bright and healthy by reducing dryness and irritation

 1. Soft Water Tastes Better

-One of the benefits of using a softener is better tasting water.
-Typically, water softeners work by removing hard water minerals and replacing them with sodium and potassium in a process referred to as ion exchange.
-This process adds a trace amount of sodium to the water that most people won’t taste or notice, resulting in a taste-free water.
+One of the benefits of using a softener is better-tasting water.
+Typically, water softeners work by removing hard water minerals and replacing them with sodium and potassium in a process called ion exchange.
+This process adds a trace amount of sodium to the water that most people won’t taste or notice, resulting in water that tastes crisp and clean.

 Water Tastes Better